Moria Robinson | she/her | PI

 jakob.palmer(at)usu.edu (email)

-Ryan is interested in the intersection of plant-animal and plant-fungi interactions, mycorrhizal influence on plant tolerance and restoration ecology, and drivers of plant and insect community composition.
+Ryan is interested in the intersection of plant-microbe interactions and invasion ecology.
+Specifically, how invasive plants disrupt the mycorrhizal symbionts of native conifers.
 He also enjoys trail/ultra running, baking, art, and music.
-Ryan is currently working on his PhD in the lab.
+Ryan started his PhD in 2023.

 ryan.stuart(at)usu.edu (email)